How to Open a Dispensary in Illinois

 Dispensaries in Illinois are subject to strict advertising regulations.
 Ads must be truthful and not misleading, and they cannot target individuals under the age of 21 or encourage excessive consumption of cannabis.
 Additionally, advertising is prohibited on specific media, such as billboards and radio and television broadcasts.

-An individual or organization can apply for and operate multiple dispensary locations in Illinois, subject to specific state and local regulations and requirements.
+An individual or organization can apply for and operate up to 10 dispensary locations in Illinois, subject to specific state and local regulations and requirements.

 Related Insights